.Benvenuti!The definitive site for Sicilian travel, history, arts, culture and more.

 How do I transport purchases back home?

 Presuming that these are small enough to fit inside your luggage, we suggest, for fragile items like ceramics, that you transport these as carry-on baggage.
 The red tape involved in a customs exemption claim (for "duty free" items) probably isn't worth the effort in most instances.
 We do recommend, however, that you bring a meter or two of plastic "bubble wrap" (available at packaging shops like Mailboxes Etc., which also has outlets in Sicily) with you for wrapping fragile items you want to take home.
 This useful material is lightweight and won't take up much space in your bags, but it's not available from many vendors in Sicily.
+Current regulations dictate that liquids such as wine cannot be transported as carried-ons.

 What are restaurant, store and museum hours like?

 In general, principal archaeological sites are open from 9-12 AM and 4-7 PM Monday through Friday, and 9-12 AM Saturday; summer hours may be longer.
 Museums are open from 9-1 Tuesday through Saturday, and some weekday afternoons.
 Some are closed Mondays.
 Many (but not all) churches are open in the morning from 8 till 12, and some are open after 4 PM.
 Most shops are closed Monday morning and all day Sunday but open 9-1 and again 4-7:30 on other days, including Saturdays.
 Museums and archeological sites may charge as much as €12.00 for admission.
-Certain parts of sites belonging to the Catholic Church may also charge an admission, not to enter the church itself but for entrance to a museum or cloister.
+Certain parts of sites belonging to the Catholic Church may also charge an admission, not to enter the church itself but for entry to a museum or cloister.

 Restaurants such as pizzerias are open evenings from around 8 Tuesday through Saturday; many are closed Sunday and Monday.
 Some restaurants are open for lunch, too, usually from around 12:30 or 1:00.
 Don't expect to find pizza served at lunchtime, and don't expect to find too many all-night restaurants in Sicily.
 Speaking of restaurants, some of Palermo's better ones are described at Palermo's Best Restaurants.